risk-first/website/introduction/One-Size-Fits-No-One.md

 ### Methodological Failure

-When we [take action](Glossary#taking-action) according to a methodology, we expect the [Pay-Off](Glossary#pay-off), and if this doesn't materialise, then we feel the methodology is failing us.
+When we [take action](Glossary#taking-action) according to a methodology, we expect the [Payoff](Glossary#payoff), and if this doesn't materialise, then we feel the methodology is failing us.
 It could just be that it is inappropriate to the _type of project_ we are running.
 Our [Risk Landscape](Glossary#risk-landscape) may not be the one the designers of the methodology envisaged.
 For example:

  - NASA [don't follow an agile methodology](https://standards.nasa.gov/standard/nasa/nasa-std-87398) when launching space craft:  there's no two-weekly launch that they can iterate over, and the the risks of losing a rocket or satellite are simply too great to allow for iteration in production.
 The risk profile is just all wrong: you need to manage the risk of _losing hardware_ over the risk of _requirements changing_.